Ancastal/BankPlugin/README.md

 The `ATM_Listener.java` class handles events related to ATMs.
 It includes methods to check if a block is an ATM, if a player owns an ATM, and to find the closest hologram (likely used for displaying information at the ATM).
-It also handles events for breaking blocks, clicking blocks, and changing signs, which are likely used for interacting with the ATM.

-Players can interact with ATMs by clicking on them, in order to interact with their bank account.
+Players can interact with ATMs by clicking on them.
+This will open an interface to manage their personal bank accounts.

+ATMs can only be destroyed and replace by the bank's owner.
+There is a fixed limit to ATM placement, that can be increased by purchasing additional slots, in the relevant menu.

 ## Installation